 With Tottenham’s rich history in European football, odds on Tottenham to qualify for European competitions are widely available.
 Spurs are challenging to become an established Champions League side, but with Europa League football a possibility for clubs knocked out at the group stage of the competition, odds on Tottenham to win the Europa League are worth considering.

-With Tottenham ever improving, and after their third place finish in the 2015/2016 season, Tottenham to finish third odds have become more common too.
+With Tottenham ever improving, and after their third place finish in the 2015/2016 and 2017/2018 seasons, Tottenham to finish third odds have become more common too.